Firecon123/CSE-518-The_Vulwitch_Trials/doc/proposal_v0.md

 # VulWitch: Machine Learning Based Static Code Analyzer

-Static code analysis is a powerful technique to help programmers discover bugs and vulnerabilities in their code.
-Without executing code, static analysis endeavors to unearth information of interest by only inspecting code, which is usually represented in a structured form, e.g., abstract syntax tree (AST).
+Static code analysis is a powerful technique to help programmers discover bugs and vulnerabilities in their code.static analysis occurs without executing the code in order to unearth information of interest by only inspecting code, which is usually represented in a structured form, e.g., abstract syntax tree (AST).
-Traditionally, a static analyzer either searches code patterns by matching handwritten rules against ASTs, such as [Semgrep][semgrep], or exercises more compilcated control and data flow analysis like Meta's [Infer][meta infer] does.
+Traditionally, a static analyzer either searches code patterns by matching handwritten rules against ASTs, such as [Semgrep][semgrep], or exercises more compilcated such as control flow/data analysis like Meta's [Infer][meta infer].
-Given the nature of pattern matching, we believe that artificial intelligence (AI) fits well into the realm of static code analysis, and propose VulWitch, a machine-learning-based code analyzer.
+Given the nature of pattern matching, we believe that artificial intelligence (AI) fits well into the realm of static code analysis, hench VulWitch, a machine-learning-based code analyzer.
 We believe that machine learning methods could ease implementation and iterative improvement of an analyzer by automatically learning from a huge amount of existing and future bugs and vulnerabilities.
 Moreover, we do not anticipate that AI-powered code analyzers will entirely replace traditional ones.
-They could work together to give more accurate results by cross validation of results of each other.
+We believe they could work together to give more accurate results by cross validation results from each other.

 ## Design of VulWitch

 ### Use case diagram

 ![Use case diagram](/doc/img/VulWitch_Use_Cases.jpeg)
+You can view the above use case diagram at [Lucidcart](https://lucid.app/lucidchart/d8eb6231-b3fd-45bd-9ab9-d64b39817447/edit?viewport_loc=88%2C-239%2C1939%2C931%2C0_0&invitationId=inv_1ae287ae-0cdc-4c3c-ba2a-3939ef401224).

 | Use Case Name | View abstract syntax trees of a source code file |
 | ------------- | ------------------------------------------------ |